 Automated facilities are also unable to sort food containers made from different types of plastics, meaning that a lot of mixed plastic packaging ends up being discarded.
 This waste then ends up in landfills or incineration sites, yet it is counted as being recycled.

 Meanwhile, the Bundestag and Bundesrat- Germany’s lower and upper houses of parliament- passed legislation in early July that would phase out coal use in the country by 2038 as part of a road map to reduce carbon emissions, after agreeing on the plan in January.
 The new plan also legislates the closure of eight brown-coal operations by 2022 as the number of jobs in renewable energy increases.

 If the planet continues producing and discarding as much plastic as it does now, by 2050, the plastic industry would represent 20% of all crude oil production, consuming 15% of the global annual carbon budget.
-This single-use plastic ban by Germany is a small step in reducing our reliance on fossil fuel, but an important one nonetheless.
+Germany banning single-use plastic is a small step in reducing our reliance on fossil fuel, but an important one nonetheless.